skorasaurus/carto-manual/carto_manual.md

 One drawback that i'm immediately noticing too, to styling your markers in tilemill, is that if you're going to display them on a webpage (using mapbox.js), each time that you want to tweak them or debug it, you'll have to upload the entire project up to the web again,

 ====
+** Other Common questions:**
 *My styling isn't displaying as I intended?
 Help?!*

-Most common culprit of this is that your data isn't included in the layer you're styling!
+Most common cause of this is that your data isn't included in the layer you're styling!
-Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)(NOTE: There may be some cases where this isn't correct - especially if you have many features in your layer) so follow the next step:
+Make sure your data is being included by checking the layer features (the little magnifying glass by the circle...)(NOTE: There may be some cases where this isn't correct - especially if you have many features in your layer)

-you're using SQL, put your query into an SQL editor like pgadmin.
+If you're using SQL, put your query into an SQL editor like pgadmin.

+*Where are some great examples of carto in action?! with accompanying code?*

+(this listed ended up getting posted at: )
+see: http://gis.stackexchange.com/questions/62348/is-there-a-carto-css-gallery-which-also-contains-code/62824#62824

 ====
 **Extra Resources, Great tools/Examples**:

-*Where are some great examples of carto in action?!*

-(this listed ended up getting posted at: )
-see: http://gis.stackexchange.com/questions/62348/is-there-a-carto-css-gallery-which-also-contains-code/62824#62824

 *Cartocc*: